The Name of the Rose: Title

 Much attention has been paid to the mystery of what the book's title refers to.
 In fact, Eco has stated that his intention was to find a "totally neutral title".
 In one version of the story, when he had finished writing the novel, Eco hurriedly suggested some ten names for it and asked a few of his friends to choose one.
 They chose The Name of the Rose.
 In another version of the story, Eco had wanted the neutral title Adso of Melk, but that was vetoed by his publisher, and then the title The Name of the Rose "came to me virtually by chance."
 In the Postscript to the Name of the Rose, Eco claims to have chosen the title "because the rose is a symbolic figure so rich in meanings that by now it hardly has any meaning left".
+He further suggests that the title effectively "disorients" the reader, allowing for multiple interpretations rather than a prescribed one.

 The book's last line, "Stat rosa pristina nomine, nomina nuda tenemus" translates as: "the rose of old remains only in its name; we possess naked names."
 The general sense, as Eco pointed out, was that from the beauty of the past, now disappeared, we hold only the name.
-In this novel, the lost "rose" could be seen as Aristotle's book on comedy (now forever lost), the exquisite library now destroyed, or the beautiful peasant girl now dead.
+In this novel, the lost "rose" could be seen as Aristotle's book on comedy (this part of his Poetics is now forever lost), the exquisite library now destroyed, or the beautiful peasant girl now dead.